 V-Day Rapid City 2002 featured the Rapid City premiere of V-Day Artistic Director and Founder/Playwright Eve Ensler's performing her world-renowned play "The Vagina Monologues," with special guests Jane Fonda, Tantoo Cardinal, and musical guests ULALI.
 Jenny Ghost Bear opened the event at the Ramkota Hotel and Convention Center with a Lakota Four Directions song.
-Marlin Mousseau, George Twiss, and Karen Artichoker, Management rectors for Cangleska, Inc. thanked V-Day and the Rapid City community for its support and concern for omen and children.
+Marlin Mousseau, George Twiss, and Karen Artichoker, Management Team Directors for Cangleska, Inc. thanked V-Day and the Rapid City community for its support and concern for Oglala women and children.

-county, the rate of violence against women is the highest in the nation.
-According to the Bureau of Justice, the average annual rate of rape and sexual assault among American Indians is 3.5 times higher than for all es.
+In Indian county, the rate of violence against women is the highest in the nation.
+According to the Bureau of Justice Statistics, the average annual rate of rape and sexual assault among American Indians is 3.5 times higher than for all other races.

-angleska, Inc.:
+About Cangleska, Inc.:

-:a, Inc. (pronounced Chung Gle Shka) is a private, non-profit 501 (c) (3) and tribally chartered organization, he Oglala Lakota Nation on the Pine Ridge Reservation, in Kyle, South Dakota.
+Cangleska, Inc. (pronounced Chung Gle Shka) is a private, non-profit 501 (c) (3) and tribally chartered organization, serving the Oglala Lakota Nation on the Pine Ridge Reservation, in Kyle, South Dakota.
 Cangleska's purpose is to provide domestic violence and sexual assault prevention and intervention services to the people of the Oglala Lakota Nation.
 Cangleska, Inc. is nationally recognized as the leader in Indian Country in response to domestic violence and sexual assault.
 Their shelter and outreach advocates provide services to over 800 women per year and thousands of children.
 The Oglala Lakota Tribe is in a state of emergency regarding the violence within the family and the present facility used as a shelter for women who are battered and their children is inadequate to meet the need.